 First, it is important to understand what a bond is.
 When a person invests in bonds, they are “lending” money out to a corporation or a government entity.
 In return, the investor receives a steady interest payment on this loan over time.
 If the bond is held until maturity, the investor is guaranteed their “original” amount of principal back.

 Interest payments are made with a coupon on the bond, and the riskier the bond normally, the higher the bond’s yield.
 In other words, the greater the risk…the greater the yield!
 A good example of risky bonds would be junk bonds.
 These bonds are issued by companies with poor credit.
 With junk bonds, you may, or may not, get your interest and principal back.

 There is a broad range of bonds including Treasury Securities, municipal bonds, zero coupon bonds, and junk bonds.
 Bonds are considered fixed-income investments.

 However, there are risks inherent in bonds!
 A major risk is a very “small” or even a negative return.
 Historically, bonds have not been able to keep up with inflation!
-For example, if a bond was paying 2% interest, with the average inflation rate being 3%, and after taxes, the individual would have a negative return!
+For example, if a bond was paying 2% interest, and the average inflation rate is 3%, and after taxes are deducted, the individual would have a negative return!

 Another risk bonds carry is a credit risk.
-This is the risk of “default” when the company is unable to pay the investor interest or, may even have to repurchase the bond.
+This is the risk of “default” when the company is unable to pay the investor interest.
+The company may even have to repurchase the bond.

 There is also the possibility of interest-rate risk.
 Bonds are sensitive to changes in interest rates and, when interest rates rise, bond prices fall.
 Short-term bonds are less sensitive to interest rate changes.
 So, if one were to even consider bonds it would be smart to purchase a bond with a short-term maturity (less than 3 years)!
 Bonds can be riskier long-term.